ISISComputingGroup/ibex_developers_manual/development_workflow.rst

 Deleting the branch
 -------------------

-Once the branch has been merged into master it can be deleted via the pull request page on GitHub
+Once the branch has been merged into master it can be deleted via the pull request page on GitHub.
+Don't worry it is not permanently deleted!